mjwheatley/ionic2-meteor-login-fingerprint/README.md

 ```

 #Creating new pages/components
-This boilerplate contains a template component that can be used to create a new page or component.
+This boilerplate contains a ***template component*** that can be used to create a new page or component.
-Copy `app/client/imports/app/pages/newpage/` and rename the directory and files.
+* Copy `app/client/imports/app/pages/newpage/` and rename the directory and files.
-Complete the TODOS listed in newpage.ts
+* Complete the TODOs listed in newpage.ts